cchurch/api-docs/source/includes/_api_asset.md

 ## Get Video
 <!--===================================================================-->

-<aside class="notice">Get a video stream in the requested format based on the specified timestamps.
-Returns binary video data in the requested format:</aside>
+Get a video stream in the requested format based on the specified timestamps.
+Returns binary video data in the requested format

+### Video formats:

   - **FLV** *(The recommended format for web streaming)*
   - **MP4**